This post provided mom and daughters opinions on the secrets of style by bloggers who blog as a mom-daughters pair. There are these sayings

 Two current trends that would be awesome for women over 40 to try are the “cold shoulder” and block heel shoes!
 The cold shoulder trend is a great way to stay somewhat cooler in these hot summer temperatures.
 With so many new trends being too revealing for any age, but especially “seasoned” women, the cold shoulder makes it easy to stay up with the latest styles but still have that sophistication that exudes from us wiser women.

 The block heel shoes are a great style for all ages!
-Not to mention they are more sturdy for us older women who aren’t as light on our feet as we once were, lol!
+Not to mention they are more sturdy for us women in midlife who aren’t as light on our feet as we once were!
 Plus, with the styles and heel height being so varied, it gives us many choices to find the perfect fit for our own lifestyles.

+Have you tried the jumpsuit and/or the Carmen trend?
+What trends do you think women over 40 should try?
 What do you think is the biggest difference in dressing fashion-forward and stylish in your twenties and over 40?
 Are there differences at all?
-Do you think your daughter/mother needs a makeover?
-I am curious, send me an email.
+Do you think your daughter or mother needs a makeover?
+I am curious.

 Keep the discussion going by sharing this post on twitter.